iLib-js/ilib-webpack-loader/README.md

 assembled, dynamic data, and dynamic.

 1. Assembled.
 You can include the data along with the code into the ilib bundle as a single file.

-Doing this has a number of advantages:
+   Advantages:

    - everything is loaded and cached at once
    - all ilib classes are available for synchronous use as soon as the browser has loaded the js file.
 No async calls, callbacks, or promises needed!
    - less files to move around and/or to check into your repo

-   Of course, there are a few disadvantages as well:
+   Disadvantages:

    - that single file can get large if you have a lot of locales or classes (very large!)
    - you would be loading all locales at once, even if you only use one locale at a time, meaning extra network bandwidth and load time for data that the user isn't using

    Assembled data is a good choice if you only support a few locales or if you only use a few ilib classes.
 The first time a user hits your website, they download a